kriemhildy/apabbs/README.md

 9. run "sqlx database create" to create the database.
 10. run "sqlx migrate run" to update the database schema to the current point.
-11. configure a web server (e.g. nginx) to proxy to the app server. this is necessary for receiving assets (css and js).
+11. configure a web server (e.g. nginx) to proxy to the app server. this is necessary for receiving assets (css and js). this server will also need to enable web socket upgrades and IP forwarding.
-12. run "cargo run" to start the app server on port 7878.
+12. run "cargo run" to start the app server on port 7878. alternatively set a "PORT" env var to run on a different port.
 13. access the app via "localhost" in a browser.